Rugby Corporate Packages with Stade de France Hospitality for France International Games in RBS Six Nations 2018

-The Stade de France was built in response to France being awarded the 1998 FIFA World Cup with the name being recommended by Michel Platini.
+The Stade de France was erected in response to France claiming the 1998 FIFA World Cup with the name being recommended by Michel Platini.

 Located just to the north of the centre of Paris in the commune of Saint-Denis the stadium has a seating capacity of 81,338 along with 172 suites which makes it the sixth largest stadium in Europe.
 It also has the distinction of being the only stadium to host both a football and rugby world cup.

 The 2007 Rugby World cup was a fantastic event that got the final that the tournament deserved.
 It was contested by two heavyweights of world rugby in South Africa and England who had met each other in the group stages where the Springboks came out on top with a 36-0.